Skip to main content

 Some of the projects our fast streamers have worked on have included:

-• working on a new payment system for prisons to ensure family and friends could send money securely to prisoners
+• Working on a new payment system for prisons to ensure family and friends could send money securely to prisoners

-• supporting the work on the Covid Test and Trace system to enable contact with people who had been in contact with an infectious person
+• Supporting the work on the Covid Test and Trace system to enable contact with people who had been in contact with an infectious person

 No two projects are the same as each department has different needs, but you will experience lots of support while you are in your placement, with the opportunity to lead on projects and provide valuable input.